graycoreio/daffodil/libs/cart/guides/extension.md

 }
 ```

-> An extra cart fragment is defined and provided for the `DaffMagentoExtraCartFragments` injection token.
+> An extra cart fragment is defined and provided for the `DAFF_CART_MAGENTO_EXTRA_CART_FRAGMENTS` injection token.
 The `CartComponent` then loads the cart on initialization, which will query the cart and include the extra injected cart fields in the request.
 The component maps the extra fields from `cart.extra_attributes` to local fields.